assafmo/assafmo.github.io/_posts/2018-06-16-more-progress-eta.md

 ### `parallel --bar`

-Finally, GNU parallel has can print how many items are done and ETA with the `--bar` flag.
+Finally, GNU parallel can print how many items are done and an ETA with the `--bar` flag.

 For example, couting packets in multiple pcaps: